Bootstrapping mirror pairs: The beginning of the end: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this paper, we developed an algorithm capable of bootstrapping new 3d mirror pairs.
+In this paper, we developed an algorithm capable of bootstrapping new 3D mirror pairs.
 To achieve this, we completed the set of four quiver Higgsing algorithms by introducing the \textbf{Growth and Fusion} algorithm.
-This constitutes a significant advancement, as previous approaches to generating 3d mirror pairs in the literature have relied primarily on brane constructions.
-The new bootstrapping framework overcomes this limitation and can be applied to any quiver gauge theory composed of unitary gauge groups, enabling one to (a) determine the 3d mirror of a given unitary quiver, or (b) construct new mirror pairs from a known 3d mirror pair.
-To demonstrate the utility of this approach, we examined a new class of 3d mirror pairs associated with circular quivers.
-We began by taking inspiration from abelian 3d mirror pairs involving circular quivers --- dubbed as \emph{sunshine quivers} --- and used these as motivation to construct non-abelian 3d mirror pairs.
+The strength of the four quiver algorithms lies in their ability to determine 3D mirror pairs without relying on brane constructions, which are rarely applicable beyond linear quivers.
+Prior to this framework, the standard approach was to conjecture the 3D mirror based solely on the global symmetry structure---a method that is both inefficient and almost impossible in practice.
+The new bootstrapping framework overcomes this limitation and can be applied to any quiver gauge theory composed of unitary gauge groups, enabling one to (a) determine the 3D mirror of a given unitary quiver, or (b) construct new mirror pairs from a known 3D mirror pair.
+To demonstrate the utility of this approach, we examined a new class of 3D mirror pairs associated with circular quivers.
+We began by taking inspiration from Abelian 3D mirror pairs involving circular quivers---dubbed as sunshine quivers---and used these as motivation to construct non-Abelian 3D mirror pairs.
 We then used our quartet of quiver algorithms to verify these results as well as use them as a basis to generate new mirror pairs.